-Reference: See our drivers help section for a detailed article on driver creation
+Reference: See our Standard Drivers article for more details on driver creation

 Create the loan balance with a plan driver by going to:

--> Drivers -> scroll down to Balance Sheet
+Plans-> Drivers -> then scroll down to Balance Sheet

-A - the output of the driver is the balance sheet account that you plan to use when book the actual loan into your accounting system.
+A - The output of the driver is the balance sheet account that you plan to use when booking the actual loan into your accounting system.
 Note that the output is a "Driver Increase" to the account; this is because we are taking the loan on in this driver.

-C - The Start and End are the same month due to the loan being drawn down for in the selected month, in the is instance April of 2020.
+C - The Start and End are the same month due to the loan being drawn down for in the selected month, in this instance April of 2020.

-B - driver and rate are multiplied together resulting in a $25,00 decease to the Notes Payable account that was selected in A above.
+B - The driver and rate are multiplied together resulting in a $25,000 decrease to the Notes Payable account that was selected in A above.

 Review the forecasted balance sheet detail by going to the planning table within:

-B & C - These are the drivers we created to draw the loan down in April 202 and to apply principle payments staring in May 2020.
-Note you can also edit the driver from the table by double clicking in the row.
+B & C - These are the drivers we created to draw the loan down in April 2020 and to apply principle payments starting in May 2020.
+You can also view or edit the driver from the table by double-clicking in the row.

-You will also note that the Cash Balance increases in April 2020 due to the liabilities being increased for the loan with cash decreasing $25,000 each month there after for payments being made.
+You will also note that the cash balance increases in April 2020 due to the liabilities being increased for the loan with cash decreasing $25,000 each month thereafter for the payments being made.

-Go to and navigate to a balance sheet report.
+Go to Reports and navigate to a balance sheet report.

--> Drivers -> scroll down to Other Income & Expense
+Plans-> Drivers -> then scroll down to Other Income & Expenses

-C - This is the interest rate to be applied agains the loan balance on a monthly basis.
-Note that in the description we have noted that the per annum amount is 5% so 0.05% divided by 12 equals 0.00416667%
+C - This is the interest rate to be applied against the loan balance on a monthly basis.
+Note that in the description we have noted that the per annum amount is 5% which divided by 12 equals 0.00416667%.

-D - The Start and End date coincide with the loan term which in this example is 5 years as set up in Step 2 above.
+D - The Start and End dates coincide with the loan term which in this example is 5 years as set up above.

 Review the forecasted expense detail by going to the planning table within:

-Key point is to ensure that the table is either selected to show "All" Departments or the selected output Department that was chosen during driver creation.
+Ensure that the table is either selected to show "All" Departments or the selected output Department that was chosen during driver creation to see the impact.